hstreamdb/docs-next/docs/platform/create-queries-in-platform.md

-# Create Streaming Queries in HStream Platform
+# Create and Manage Streaming Queries

-This page describes how to create streaming queries in HStream Platform.
+This page describes how to create and manage streaming queries in HStream Platform.

 ## Create a query